 The first ten MFPs were commissioned in Palermo in November 1941, MFPs F146 to F154 and F160.
 In the first half of December the remaining five of the first order, F155, to F159 commissioned.
 The latter two showed how quickly these boats could enter service.
 They were launched on 6 December, and commissioned on 10 December.

 Below are two pictures I came across in NARA a number of years ago.
 Apologies for the bad quality, the pictures were taken off a microfiche reader screen.
-They show the first MFP convoy to North Africa, which arrived in Tripoli on 5 December 1941.
+They show the first MFP convoy to North Africa, which arrived in Tripoli at the end of November 1941.
 It consisted of four MFPs, F146, F148, F150, and F160.
-The four lighters had left Palermo on 22 November 41 to move to Trapani, where I presume they were loaded up.
-They then went to North Africa escorted by the torpedo boat Perseo.
-The load carried consisted of 800 barrels of fuel, 20 tons Italian cement, Draeger diving gear, 132 tons of equipment, and 20 tons of rations.
+The four lighters had left Palermo on 22 November 41 to move to Trapani, where I presume they were loaded up for the trip.

 These four MFP went across without their 7.5cm guns, which only arrived in Palermo on 2 December 1941.
 They were subsequently equipped with these I presume.
 They were also expecting a 2cm AA gun each, from stocks in Benghazi.